 Dedicated to those who served, those who are serving, those who waited, and those who are waiting.

 Location.
 42° 6.638′ N, 79° 16.926′ W. Marker is in Celoron, New York, in Chautauqua County.
-Marker is on Lindsey Touch for map.
+Marker is on Lindsey Place 0.1 miles north of Boulevard Avenue, on the right when traveling north.
 Memorial is in Lucille Ball Memorial Park.
+Touch for map.
 Marker is in this post office area: Celoron NY 14720, United States of America.
+Touch for directions.